n0thhhing/Offset-updater/README.md

 Adjust the following parameters in the script as needed:

+- `JUDSN`: If you dont know what this is, set to false
 - `OFFSET_FILE`: Path to the offset file (`offsets.txt`).
 - `OLD_LIBRARY_PATH`: Path to the old library (`libs/old.so`).
 - `NEW_LIBRARY_PATH`: Path to the new library (`libs/new.so`).
 - `OUTPUT_FILE`: Output file for results (`dist/output.txt`).
 - `MEMORY_SLICE_SIZE`: Size of the memory slice for offset comparison (adjust as needed).
+- `OLD_MEMORY_SLICE`: If you would like a more accurate result, set higher(this will make it slower)
+- `0FFSET_PADDING`: This does not matter

 ## Performance